filteredwaterdev/true-ai-export/bug-reports/anthropic.md

 # Bug Report Template — Anthropic Support
-# If needed, copy and send to: support@anthropic.com
+# If needed, modify as required and send to: support@anthropic.com
 # Subject line provided below

 ---